 Only applications received before 12.00 midday on Monday 6 June 2016 will be considered.

 The Oxford University Clinical Research Unit, Ho Chi Minh City, Vietnam

-This position is available on a full-time basis for a fixed-term until September 2016 in the first instance.
+This position is available on a full-time basis for a fixed-term of 4 years.

 Only applications received before 12.00 midday on Wednesday 15 June 2016 will be considered.